 This is clearly advantageous to the organization, and it should also be noted that the increase to productivity will also come about because workers are better able to orchestrate their responsibilities outside of the office as a result of being able to bring their animal with them.

 Rather than having to run around making sure that their dog is well looked after during the day, up to and including having to pay for a dog-sitter, members of staff will instead be able to keep their pooch company themselves, while also remaining at their desks.
+Although according to this article, pet owners can now leave their precious pets at home and keep tabs on them on their phones using a GPS tracker.

 In today’s competitive job market, it is necessary for businesses to go the extra mile to distinguish themselves from their rivals and thus win over the top talent from a dwindling pool when the time to recruit presents itself.